dpjudas/UT99VulkanDrv/README.md

 # Unreal Tournament VulkanDrv
-This project is a vulkan render device for Unreal Tournament (UT99).
+This project implements a vulkan render device for Unreal Tournament (UT99).
 It also includes a new window manager.

 The primary features are: